 - Premium Stability Scheme

-A tariff that can be added allowing the insured-person to save up necessary funds - a puffer - that will help to assure affordable premiums at old-age.
+A tariff that can be added allowing the insured-person to save up necessary funds - a buffer- that will help assure affordable premiums at old-age.
 Not only are these additional payments tax-deductible but are also not subject to German Settlement Tax (Abgeltungssteuer).

 The 2 most common credit forms - constant and dynamic